ThaminduR/ir-project/README.md

 ## Flask Application

 - A simple flask application was created for the searching.
-- TODO: Rule based classification and more complex query preprocessing.

 # Setting Up and Running the Project